kamau-n/newsSiteReactClient/README.md

 ## About My App

-- This is a React app which serves as the front end to the [NewsSiteTypescript](https://github.com/kamau-n/newsSiteReactClient/)
+- This is a React app which serves as the front end to the [NewsSiteTypescript](https://github.com/kamau-n/NewsSiteTypescript/)

+### Technologies and FrameWorks

+- - Tailwind Css